cartrawler/cartrawler.github.io/docs/android/installation.md

 ### Add our maven repository and the artifactory credentials

-* Locate the file grade.properties in your pc under ~/.gradle/gradle.properties.
+* Locate the file gradle.properties in your pc under ~/.gradle/gradle.properties.
 * If the file does not exist create one and add the following credentials to it.

 ```groovy